Top 10 Payroll Challenges HR Teams Face & How To Fix

 3. Compliance Management

-India’s statutory requirements (PF, ESI, TDS, professional tax) change frequently.
+India’s statutory requirements (PF, ESI, TDS, and professional tax) change frequently.
 Manual payroll struggles to keep up, while software updates automatically with regulatory changes.

 4. Cost Considerations